 Applicants to PhD programs are expected to have demonstrated distinctive academic ability.
-An applicant is considered for admission to the PhD program if s/he meets the following minimum admission requirements:
+Applicants are considered for admission to the PhD program if they meet the following minimum admission requirements:

-- Holds a master's degree in any of the disciplines approved by the department/program to which the candidate is applying from AUB or other recognized institution of higher learning with a minimum cumulative average of 3.7 or its equivalent. - Submits a complete application including transcripts of academic record from all the institutions that were attended after high school. - o General GRE test scores.
+- > Hold a master's degree in any of the disciplines approved by the department/program to which the candidates are applying from AUB or other recognized institution of higher learning with a minimum cumulative GPA of 3.7 or its equivalent. - > Submit a complete application including transcripts of academic record from all the institutions that were attended after high school. - General GRE test scores.
 Scores up to five years old will be accepted in most programs requiring the GRE scores.
-The departments may set minimum required scores; refer to the specific program for more information. - A written statement of purpose (about 400-500 words) indicating the purpose for pursuing graduate study in the particular field at AUB, and specifying the applicant's research interests and/or practical experience in the field. - A portfolio that includes a resume and samples of work if required by the specific program. - o Three letters of recommendation. - Completes an interview either in person, by phone, or online. - Students from non-English-speaking countries must show proficiency in the English language.
-For additional information, refer to RUSE.
+The departments may set minimum required scores; refer to the specific program for more information. - A written statement of purpose (about 400-500 words) indicating the purpose for pursuing graduate study in the particular field at AUB, and specifying the applicants' research interests and/or practical experience in the field. - A portfolio that includes a resume and samples of work if required by the specific program. - Three letters of recommendation. - > Complete an interview either in-person, by phone, or online. - > Students from non-English-speaking countries must show proficiency in the English language.
+For additional information, refer to RUSE in the section above.